danajez/public_projects/README.md

 This project is about the process and analysis of data containing information about the projects you want to build for people - everything from films, games, and music to art, design, and technology.
 The tasks and questions are given by lecturer.
 All tasks take no more than 3-4 lines of code.

 ### Check the code itself [here](https://github.com/danajez/public_projects/blob/main/Python_WDA_kickstarter-projects/WDA%20Certification%20-%20github.ipynb).

+---
+# SQL Queries - Women SQL Academy

+Project was created to obtain my SQL certification as a part of 'Women SQL Academy'.

+This project shows the requests (tasks) we want to resolve in the company using various queries in PostgreSQL.